chaaz/versio/docs/reference.md

 [The config file]: #the-config-file

 A config file named `.versio.yaml` must be located at the base directory of your repository.
-Here's an example:
+If you use [JSON Schema](https://json-schema.org/) to validate or help edit your YAML files, you can use the `versio schema` command (see above) to generate a schema document for the config file.
+Here's an example `.versio.yaml`:

 ```yaml
 options: